kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 If there is the need to create machines in different namespace, it is required to create manually `VMOperatorDependencies` resource to instruct the vcsim controller to setup additional namespaces too.

-The following image summarizes all the moving part involved in this scenario.
+The following image summarizes all the moving parts involved in this scenario.

 ![Architecture](architecture-part2.drawio.svg)